-*Caution: The panel noted that the oxygen saturation threshold of 90% to define severe covid-19 was arbitrary and should be interpreted cautiously when used for determining which patients should be offered systemic corticosteroids.
+*The panel noted that the oxygen saturation threshold of 90% to define severe covid-19 was arbitrary and should be interpreted cautiously when defining disease severity.
 For example, clinicians must use their judgment to determine whether a low oxygen saturation is a sign of severity or is normal for a given patient with chronic lung disease.
-Similarly, a saturation >90-94% on room air may be abnormal if the clinician suspects that this number is on a downward trend.
+Similarly, a saturation >90-94% is abnormal, and can be an early sign of severe disease, if the patient is on a downward trend.
 Generally, if there is any doubt, the panel suggested erring on the side of considering the illness as severe.

-On 17 July 2020 the panel reviewed evidence from eight RCTs (7184 patients) evaluating systemic corticosteroids versus usual care in treatment of covid-19,6 of which seven reported mortality data by subgroup of illness severity.
-(Mortality data from one trial, GLUCOCOVID, were not incorporated in the Summary of Finding for mortality because the mortality outcome data was not available by subgroup).
-The panel did not consider transdermal or inhaled administration of corticosteroids, high dose or long-term regimens, or prophylaxis.
+On 17 July 2020 the panel reviewed evidence from eight RCTs (7184 patients)1415161718 evaluating systemic corticosteroids versus usual care in treatment of covid-19, seven of which reported mortality data by subgroup of illness severity.4 (Mortality data from one trial, GLUCOCOVID, were not incorporated in the summary of finding for mortality because the mortality outcome data were not available by subgroup.)
+The panel did not consider transdermal or inhaled administration of corticosteroids, high dose or long term regimens, or prophylaxis.
 Box 4 outlines the evidence.
 The panel did not reach consensus on recommendation 1, which required a vote.
 The second recommendation was made by consensus.
 More details on the underlying panel discussions can be found in the WHO guidance document (see box 1 for link).

 Outcomes—All trials reported mortality 28 days after randomisation, except for one trial at 21 days and the another at 30 days.

-We recommend systemic corticosteroids rather than no systemic corticosteroids for the treatment of patients with severe and critical covid-19 (strong recommendation, based on moderate certainty evidence).
+Recommendation 1: We recommend systemic corticosteroids rather than no systemic corticosteroids for the treatment of patients with severe and critical covid-19 (strong recommendation)

 The applicability of the recommendation is less clear for populations that were under-represented in the considered trials, such as children, patients with tuberculosis, and those who are immunocompromised.
 In considering potential contraindications to short term systemic corticosteroids in such patients, clinicians must determine if they warrant depriving a patient of a potentially lifesaving therapy.
 Clinicians should exercise caution in use of corticosteroids in patients with diabetes or underlying immunocompromise.
 The panel was confident that clinicians using these guidelines would be aware of additional potential side effects and contraindications to systemic corticosteroid therapy, which may vary geographically in function of endemic microbiological flora.

-Overall, the panel has high certainty that the adverse effects when considered together are sufficiently limited in importance and frequency that corticosteroids administered in these doses for 7 to 10 days are not associated with an increased risk of adverse events, beyond likely increasing the incidence of hyperglycaemia (moderate certainty evidence; absolute effect estimate 46 more per 1000 patients (23 more to 72 more)) and hypernatremia (moderate certainty evidence; 26 more per 1000 patients (13 more to 41 more)).
+Overall, the panel has high certainty that the adverse effects when considered together are sufficiently limited in importance and frequency and suggested that corticosteroids administered in these doses for 7-10 days are not associated with an increased risk of adverse events, beyond likely increasing the incidence of hyperglycaemia (moderate certainty evidence; absolute effect estimate 46 more per 1000 patients (23 more to 72 more)) and hypernatraemia (moderate certainty evidence; 26 more per 1000 patients (13 more to 41 more)).
 In contrast with new agents proposed for covid-19, clinicians have a vast experience of systemic corticosteroids, and the panel was reassured by their overall safety profile.

-We suggest not to use corticosteroids in the treatment of patients with non-severe covid-19 (weak or conditional recommendation based on low certainty evidence).
+Recommendation 2: We suggest not to use corticosteroids in the treatment of patients with non-severe covid-19 (weak or conditional recommendation)